Tunetown/RoomMap/README.md

 This application is used to evaluate field measurements made with REW (Room EQ Wizard), in order to gain a better overview about the distribution of sound pressure levels in a room at low frequencies.
 While doing acoustical room treatments, this can help identifying the locations in a room where a specific frequency is building up significantly, for example.

+The program is especially useful when analyzing rooms which are not rectangular or non-symmetric.
+Modal behaviour can not be calculated properly for such rooms, but this program can deliver a good overview of the room´s low frequency distribution.

 ## Installation / Requirements